Skip to main content

 Commute math

 Today: no SkyTrain in Guildford.
-Closest existing rapid-transit access is Surrey Central Station on the Expo Line, about 4 km south at King George Boulevard and 100 Avenue.
+Closest existing rapid-transit access is Surrey Central Station on the Expo Line, a few kilometres southwest in Surrey City Centre.
+Guildford Town Centre itself is served by the R1 RapidBus along 104 Avenue and King George Boulevard.
 By car at peak, downtown Vancouver runs 50–70 minutes via Highway 1 across the Port Mann Bridge — Guildford has Surrey's strongest direct Port Mann connection.
 Off-peak 40–55.

-Guildford pillar — commute + SkyTrain reference →
+Guildford pillar — commute + transit reference →

 Property types